The Center for Autism

 Autistic Disorder and Asperger's Syndrome are the two most distinct spectrum disorders.
 Find information on their symptoms, tools for parents to reduce stress factors, and ideas for skill building activities.

-Hope Network's Center for Autism and DART utilize a multi-disciplinary approach to treat individuals with special needs including autism, developmental disabilities, ADHD, and behavioral challenges.
+Hope Network's Center for Autism utilizes a multi-disciplinary approach to treat individuals and their families with autism.
 About our services and specialties.

 State and community resources, helpful links, and other recommendations to help make your journey easier.